Common Reporting Standard (CRS) and the Foreign Account Tax Compliance Act (FATCA)

 Australia has also adopted the OECD’s Common Reporting Standard (CRS).
 Financial Institutions, including banks and other deposit-taking institutions, custodial institutions, or entities that hold financial assets for the account of others, are required to report information in the form of an annual CRS report to the Commissioner of Taxation about financial accounts held by foreign tax residents.
 The annual CRS report is due to be lodged with the ATO for the previous calendar year by 31 July each year.
 In turn, the Commissioner of Taxation will provide this information to the foreign residents’ tax authorities and will receive information on Australian tax residents with financial accounts held overseas.

 OECD Multilateral Convention

 The OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS), which was signed by Australia on 7 June 2017, has effect for applicable Covered Tax Agreements from as early as 1 January 2019.
 The Multilateral Instrument (MLI) provides participating jurisdictions with a means to swiftly modify Australia's bilateral treaties to implement measures developed as part of the OECD/G20 BEPS Project without having to negotiate changes on a treaty-by-treaty basis.

-The Commissioner of Taxation is required to publish limited information about the tax affairs of public and foreign-owned companies with ‘total income’ of AUD 100 million or more for an income year, and Australian-owned private companies with total income of at least AUD 100 million (for years prior to 2022/23, a threshold of AUD 200 million applied to Australian-owned private companies) for an income year, as reported in the entity’s tax return, and those with a liability to pay the PRRT.
+The Commissioner of Taxation is required to publish limited information about the tax affairs of public and foreign-owned companies and Australian-owned private companies with total income of at least AUD 100 million (for years prior to 2022/23, a threshold of AUD 200 million applied to Australian-owned private companies) for an income year, as reported in the entity’s tax return, and those with a liability to pay the PRRT.
 The published information discloses the entity’s name, Australian Business Number, total income, taxable income, and tax payable.